-Federal record keeping laws require that we maintain a file of owners of our product.
-Your cooperation in filling out this from will be appreciated.
+Federal record keeping laws require that we maintain a file of owners of our products.
+Use the QR code below to fill out your online registration form for new owners or for change of ownership.
+Your help in filling out this form is greatly appreciated.